robert/robert.github.com/_posts/2014-03-27-how-does-https-actually-work.md

 * Verifying that you are talking directly to the server that you think you are talking to
 * Ensuring that only the server can read what you send it and only you can read what it sends back

 The really, really clever part is that anyone can intercept every single one of the messages you exchange with a server, including the ones where you are agreeing on the key and encryption strategy to use, and still not be able to read any of the actual data you send.
-Yes, you're right, that is awesome.

 <h3>2.
 How an SSL connection is established</h3>